Schuster-j/maneuverRecognition/README.md

 ### 2.3.3 Label encoding and variable transformation <a name="heading--2-3-3"/>

 Next a label encoder is going to be created with the *LabelEncoding* class.
 With the encoding object the target variable data can be encoded by using its *transform* function.
-The ojbect also stores the class labels so that the numeric values of the target variable can be transformed back to the labels using the *inverse_transform* function later.
+The object also stores the class labels so that the numeric values of the target variable can be transformed back to the labels using the *inverse_transform* function later.

 ```python